r0oth3x49/ghauri/README.md

  - added support for fresh queries switch: `--fresh-queries`
  - added switch for hostname extraction: `--hostname`
  - added switch to update ghauri from github: `--update`
-    - Note: ghauri has to be cloned/installed from github.
+    - Note: ghauri has to be cloned/installed from github for this switch to work for futures updates, for older version users they have to run git pull (if installed using git) to get this update and for futures updates the update will be possible with `ghauri --update` command to get the latest version of ghauri.

 ## **Advanced Usage**